DavidYordan/XrayMultiMapper/README.md

 - **Multi-Entry and Multi-Exit Configuration**: Simplify the setup of multiple entry and exit points, allowing for diverse network routing strategies.
 - **Chained Proxy Support**: Create multi-layered proxy chains, optimizing security and network efficiency.
-- **Protocol Compatibility**: Supports socks5 and http protocol for entry points, and both shadowsocks and socks5 for exit points.

 ## Protocol Support